MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/ms-cloud-germany-migration-opt-in.md

 ---
-title: "Microsoft Cloud Germany: Opt-in for migration" ms.author: josephd
+title: "How to opt-In for migration from Microsoft Cloud Germany (Microsoft Cloud Deutschland) to Office 365 services in the new German datacenter regions" ms.author: josephd
 author: JoeDavies-MSFT
 manager: laurawi
-ms.date: 08/28/2019
+ms.date: 12/09/2019
 audience: ITPro
 ms.topic: hub-page
 ms.service: o365-solutions